callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 Listening to my Mum talk about her life, you would be forgiven for thinking she had many Aunties.
 The truth be told she had none.
 Some were Great Aunts, some other relations and I suspect some were people she respected.

 There was the Aunt she lived with in Long Acre who witnessed a murder.
-An Aunt Bessy from Prince Rupert in Canada who visited more than once and was murdered in Prince Rupert.
-Another Aunt who lived in Colvestone Crescent in Dalston, near the Ridley Road bakery where Mum would get Lox and Cream Cheese Bagels for breakfast.
+An Aunt Bessy from Prince Rupert in Canada who visited a few times, but was murdered in Prince Rupert.
+Another Aunt who lived in Colvestone Crescent in Dalston, often buying Lox and Cream Cheese Bagels from the Ridley Road bakery at the end of the street.
 I musn't forget the paranoid Aunt who lived south of the river as well as the one in Lambeth.
 Some of these people could well be the same.

 She also had friends and occasionally gave them a name, but most people she told me about had places and stories but not names.
+At least not ones I remember.

 At the time my dad announced Mum was Jewish, he also told me she had thought her name was Jacqueline Morris, which is the name on their Marriage certificate.
 They found out it was Chemerofsky when they tried to emigrate to Australia.
 We spent about 3 years and 3 months living in Australia but came back mostly because my Mum didn't settle there.
 She was homesick for a country where she had lost contact with her family and friends.

-Australia turned out to be traumatic due to a german family out there.
-It really stressed here out and when we landed back into Gatwick, I'm sure she kissed the tarmac.
+Australia turned out to be traumatic due to a German family out there.
+It really stressed Mum out and when we walked across the tarmac at Gatwick, I'm sure she kissed it.

 ## From little acorns grow great oaks